stonepros/stone/doc/rados/operations/pg-states.rst

   Backfill stopped due to unfound objects.

 *incomplete*
-  Ceph detects that a placement group is missing information about writes that may have occurred, or does not have any healthy copies.
+  Stone detects that a placement group is missing information about writes that may have occurred, or does not have any healthy copies.
 If you see this state, try to start any failed OSDs that may contain the needed information.
 In the case of an erasure coded pool